eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	number of arguments specified in the function, an error will be raised in the execution of the script.
 	- **Example of creating an error.**
++ If a script file contains multiple functions, only the first function defined can be called.
+	- The remaining functions can not be called.
+	- Each unique function shall be specified in a unique file/filename.

 ###	Function files (and Script Files)

+A function file (or script file) should only contain one function.